mobajemu-msft/groove-api-documentation/Groove/using-the-groove-restful-services/guidelines.md

----
+﻿---
 title: Guidelines on using the Groove Service in your application | Groove Services
-description: Developers must respect and follow these guidelines in any applicated that uses the Groove Service.
+description: Developers must respect and follow these guidelines in any application that uses the Groove Service.
-keywords:
+keywords: groove api, groove api guidelines, groove api faq
-author:
+author: sakley
-ms.assetid:
+ms.assetid: d6fafbb7-2c07-cf9d-684b-74cba337a0af
 ---